 Problem Statement 1: None of our students are proficient on state assessments; additionally, staff provided feedback on the lack of PL for support staff and the need for increased communication.
 We continue to work on our MTSS systems and provide PL to staff.
 All staff need strategies and coaching to support student growth in ELA, Math, and SEL.

-Critical Root Cause: Critical Root Causes (MRI #1) Teachers and SPTAs need strategies and coaching to support student growth in the areas of ELA and Math.
+Critical Root Cause: Students at Miley have severe mental health needs and can be aggressive with other students and staff.
+They have missed a lot of instruction due to their disabilities and situations.
+Teachers and SPTAs need strategies and coaching to support student growth in the areas of ELA and Math.